yairgil/Docker-Provider/README.md

 # Update Kubernetes yamls

 Navigate to Kubernetes directory and update the yamls with latest docker image of Linux and Windows Agent and other relevant updates.

+#  Deployment and Validation
+Deploy the Kubernetes yamls on to your Kubernetes cluster with Linux and Windows nodes and make sure no regressions or whatever